ChronoSheets/ChronoSheets-CSharp-Client/docs/UsualHoursApi.md

 <a name="usualhoursgetusualhours"></a>
 # **UsualHoursGetUsualHours**
-> CsApiApiResponseListUsualHoursDay UsualHoursGetUsualHours (int? userId, string xChronosheetsAuth)
+> CSApiResponseListUsualHoursDay UsualHoursGetUsualHours (int? userId, string xChronosheetsAuth)

 Get usual hours (rostered hours) for an employee